philialiu/learning_rtklib/tutorial/t01_install_and_test.md

 * In __Options...__:

   * In __Setting 1__, select positioning mode (RTK: Kinematic), satellite systems.
   * In __Positions__, fill in the position of base station according to obs file.
     Select appropriate coordinates.
+    Make sure Q is 1 (1 = fix) most of the time when processing.